solasieggabriel/Data-Science/Benchmarking Statistical and Texture Features vs. Raw Pixel Intensities on RSI/README.md

-# Benchmarking Statistical and Texture Features vs Raw Pixel Intensities on Remote Sensing Imagery
+# Texture Features vs Raw Pixel Intensities on Remote Sensing Imagery

 This study benchmarks the performance of an 8-qubit Variational Quantum Classifier (VQC) on remote sensing imagery (RSI), comparing the efficacy of classical dimensionality reduction against handcrafted feature engineering.